dcosodev/document-analyzer/README.md

 - **The scores are heuristics.** A `Genuine` score of 100% means two EXIF tags were present, which any metadata editor can forge.
 Treat the output as a triage signal, not evidence.
+- **EXIF timestamps carry no timezone.** The recency check compares against UTC without reading the `OffsetTimeDigitized` tag, so a genuinely fresh photo taken outside UTC can lose the recency point.
 - **The endpoint is unauthenticated.** There is no API key, no rate limiting and no request-size cap.
 Do not expose it publicly as-is.
 - **Uploads land in a public blob container.** `FileStorageAzureService`